Mgh82476737/Portfolio/Preprocessing-Data/Data-Cleaning/README_Data_Cleaning.md

 ```

 ## ✅ Outcome
 A cleaned version of the customer order dataset is prepared and ready for analysis or visualization.
-This project reflects essential data wrangling steps needed in real-world datasets.
+This project reflects essential data wrangling steps needed in real-world datasets, including customer name parsing and value normalization.